redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 * setup_os_env - Run Openstack virtual env creation for env tasks.
 * create_networks - Run networks creation.
 * images_upload - Upload images to the Openstack environment.
+* overcloud_delete - Delete the required overcloud stack.

+## Run triggers
+* setup_os_env - Executed if 'true'.
+True by default.
+* create_networks - Executed if 'true'.
+True by default.
+* images_upload - Executed if 'true'.
+True by default.
+* overcloud_delete - Executed if 'true'.
+False by default.

 ## Role variables
+#### Network creation variables
 Define the networks that should be created on the overcloud.
 'External: true' value could be defined just for the external network.
 Allocation pools could be defined as an option in case specific pool range should be defined.